 Basically, when the benefit of the campaign outweighs the investment, you can consider yourself successful.
 Or, if you've exceeded your original goals, you can also consider yourself successful.

 For example, imagine your brand is an online personal shopping service that charges $200 for a personalized box of fashion.
 You pay an influencer $1,000 to collaborate on your spring campaign.
 So, to recuperate their investment, your brand needs the influencer to sell 5 boxes.
 But the influencer actually ends up selling 20!
 That’s a great success, both for sales and for branding.
-(If you'd like to see some more examples like this, visit How to Measure Success of Influencer Marketing Campaigns on our blog).

 So if you exceeded your expectations, great!
 And if not, don’t get down.
 Identify the areas where you missed the mark, and analyze what you can do better next time.

-Also, look closely at your campaign results to see if maybe you can reveal new insight.
+Finally, look closely at your campaign results to see if maybe you can reveal new insight.
 For example, maybe you didn’t hit your target audience as well as expected, but maybe another audience group reacted more positively than planned?
 They could be a good target audience for the future.